 When the world shut down in March 2020, Italy was one of the worst hit countries on the planet.
 Any thought of a Sicilian summer looked fanciful in April and May, as vision of families locked inside apartments in Milan, Rome and beyond beamed around the globe.

-But unlike Melbourne, Italy has found a way to coexist with COVID-19 – rightly or wrongly – and that means a postcard summer wasn’t cancelled this year.
+But unlike Melbourne, Italy found a way to coexist with COVID-19 – rightly or wrongly – and that means a postcard summer wasn’t cancelled last year.
 Although it has looked different, very different.

 And while the weather was characteristically sizzling in late August – never falling below 30 degrees and regularly hovering close to 35 degrees – this was an Italian summer unlike anything seen before.

 Face masks and hand sanitiser were in; foreigners were mainly out.
 Italians from the north, who typically flock to Spain, France or Croatia during the holidays, migrated down south, exploring a patch of their homeland usually reserved for those from abroad at this time of year.

 While the path to international travel is still shrouded in mystery in Australia – there are much more pressing matters right now, let’s be honest – the new normal isn’t so different to the old reality.

 When the borders reopen and the opportunity arises to return to Italy, there are far worse places than Taormina to reacquaint oneself with the beauty of the country that is shaped like an elegant designer boot.

 Man of Style has identified four spots you can’t miss when you visit this corner of Sicily next.